-Freedom of Speech Under the First and Fourteenth Amendments (42 U.S.C. § 1983) Facial Challenge to Board Policies Governing Student Expression (Against Defendants Wunderlich, Broderick, O'Connell, Mahalik, Dieters, O'Connell, Morales, Mitchell, Farmer, and Dilday)
+Freedom of Speech Under the First and Fourteenth Amendments (42 U.S.C. § 1983) Facial and As-Applied Challenge to Board Policies Governing Student Expression (Against Defendants Joliet Junior College, Mitchell, Farmer, Dilday, Goff, Cornelius, Rose)

-- 104. Salazar repeats and realleges each of the foregoing paragraphs in this Complaint. - 105.
-The First and Fourteenth Amendments extend to the campuses of state colleges and universities.
+- 98. Salazar repeats and realleges each of the foregoing paragraphs in this Complaint. - 99.
+The First and Fourteenth Amendments extend to the campuses of public colleges and universities.
 "With respect to persons entitled to be there, our cases leave no doubt that the First Amendment rights of speech and association extend to the campuses of state universities."
-Widmar, 454 U.S. at 268; see also Healy, 408 U.S. at 180. - 106.
+Widmar, 454 U.S. at 268; see also Healy, 408 U.S. at 180. - 100.
 To pass constitutional muster under the First Amendment, time, place, and manner restrictions must be reasonable, "justified without reference to the content of the regulated speech," "narrowly tailored to serve a significant governmental interest," and formulated to "leave open ample alternative channels for communication of the information."
 Clark v.
-Cmty. for Creative Non-Violence, 468 U.S. 288, 293 (1984). - 107.
-Restricting all student expressive activity and distribution of literature to a single, indoor Free Speech Area is unreasonable.
-Quarantining student speakers into a single small "area" impermissibly restricts protected student expression, does not serve a significant government interest, does not allow ample alternative channels for communication of students' messages, and is unconstitutionally vague and overbroad.
+Cmty. for Creative Non-Violence, 468 U.S. 288, 293 (1984). - 101.
+Restricting student expressive activity and distribution of literature to a designated Free Speech Area is unreasonable.
+Quarantining student speakers into a single, small "area" impermissibly restricts protected student expression, does not serve a significant government interest, does not allow ample alternative channels for communication of students' messages, and is unconstitutionally vague and overbroad. - 102.
+Further, by requiring students to request and receive permission five days in advance of using the Free Speech Area, by maintaining written policies that require the advance approval of all literature to be distributed, and restricting expressive activity and distribution of literature outside of the Free Speech Area, JJC imposes a prior restraint on JJC students' freedom of expression.

-- 108. Further, by requiring students to request and receive permission five days in advance of using the Free Speech Area, by requiring the advance approval of all literature to be distributed, and by prohibiting expressive activity and distribution of literature outside of the Free Speech Area, JJC imposes a prior restraint on JJC students' freedom of expression. - 109.
-The Board Speech Policy fails to provide "narrow, objective, and definite standards," see Shuttlesworth v.
+- 103. The Board Speech Policy fails to provide "narrow, objective, and definite standards," see Shuttlesworth v.
 Birmingham, 394 U.S. 147, 151 (1969), which "provide the guideposts that check the licensor and allow courts quickly and easily to determine whether the licensor is discriminating against disfavored speech," see Lakewood v.
-Plain Dealer Publ'g Co., 486 U.S. 750, 758 (1988). - 110.
+Plain Dealer Publ'g Co., 486 U.S. 750, 758 (1988). - 104.
 By requiring that individuals provide their name and affiliation, the Board Speech Policy prohibits individuals from engaging in anonymous speech.
 Watchtower Bible and Tract Soc'y of N.Y., Inc. v.
-Vill. of Stratton, 536 U.S. 150, 167 (2002). - 111.
-The Board Speech Policy unconstitutionally prohibits students from engaging in spontaneous expression by requiring that they seek permission before speaking and receive advance approval from JJC administrators for all posted or distributed literature. - 112.
-Under JJC Board Policy 11.0100, Regulation 2-103 A (27), it is a violation of college regulations, subject to fine, to engage in the distribution of literature on college property without express written permission from JJC. - 113.
-Like the Board Speech Policy, Regulation 2-103 A (27) places a prior restraint on JJC students' freedom of expression. - 114.
-Defendants Wunderlich, Broderick, O'Connell, Mahalik, Dieters, O'Connell, and Morales have promulgated, maintain, and enforce the Board policies, which directly resulted in the deprivation of Salazar and other JJC students' constitutional rights under the First and Fourteenth Amendments to the Constitution.
+Vill. of Stratton, 536 U.S. 150, 167 (2002). - 105.
+The Board Speech Policy unconstitutionally prohibits students from engaging in spontaneous expression by requiring that they seek permission before speaking and receive advance approval from JJC administrators for all posted or distributed literature. - 106.
+Under JJC Board Policy 11.0100, Regulation 2-103 A (27), it is a violation of college regulations, subject to fine, to engage in the distribution of literature on college property without express written permission from JJC. - 107.
+Like the Board Speech Policy, Regulation 2-103 A (27) places a prior restraint on JJC students' freedom of expression. - 108.
+Defendant Joliet Junior College has promulgated, maintains, and enforces the Board policies, which directly resulted in the deprivation of Salazar and other JJC students' constitutional rights under the First and Fourteenth Amendments to the Constitution. - 109.
+Defendant Goff enforced JJC Board policies governing student expression by halting Salazar from distributing flyers in generally accessible areas of JJC's campus on